hfinkel/lfort/docs/UsersManual.rst

                 ^
                 //

-   When this is disabled, Clang will print "test.c:28: warning..." with no column number.
+   When this is disabled, LFort will print "test.c:28: warning..." with no column number.

    The printed column numbers count bytes from the beginning of the